 Important!
 November 01, 2014 was the deadline for submitting materials for the 2015 examination.
 November 01, 2015 is the deadline for submitting materials for the 2016 examination.

 Meeting notice!
 The 2015 American College of Animal Welfare Short Course will be June 4-6 at North Carolina State University, Raleigh, NC.
-A link to program and registration information will be available soon.
+Click here for more information.
 Mark your calendar!

 The American College of Animal Welfare "ACAW" is now an AVMA recognized veterinary speciality organization.
 ACAW is incorporated in the State of Illinois as a not for profit corporation and has received federal income tax exemption under section 501(c)6 of the Internal Revenue Code.

 The mission of the American College of Animal Welfare is to advance animal welfare through education, certification, and scientific investigation.
 Diplomates of the American College of Animal Welfare are veterinarians with specialized training and experience to carry out the ACAW mission.
 This mission is fulfilled through the application of specific knowledge listed in the Role Delineation Document.